KristinHenry/vis.social/README.md

 	Our Server Rules are listed at https://vis.social/about

+	Depending on the client you use for Mastodon, you may need to scroll down to see our 'Rules'.
+Or use the web browser client.

 	If you have any questions, feel free to reply to this message and we'll do our best to help you out.